Clastify logo

 Average ACT Score

-City University of New York, School of Law at Queens College has an average ACT score of 27 for undergraduate admissions.
-This score indicates the level of academic performance among admitted students, reflecting the competitive nature of the application process.
+City University of New York, School of Law at Queens University does not disclose its average ACT score for undergraduate admissions.

 ACT Score Range